Azure/Commercial-Marketplace-SaaS-Accelerator/deployment/Database/README.md

 | IsEmailEnabledForSubscriptionActivation | Flag that defines if an email has to be sent out when a subscription is activated (Default: False, Allowed values : True / False)|
 | IsEmailEnabledForUnsubscription | Flag that defines if an email has to be sent out when a subscription is deleted (Default: False, Allowed values : True / False)|
 | IsLicenseManagementEnabled | Flag that defines if license management feature should be enabled in Provisioning and the Publisher web applications |
+| IsAutomaticProvisioningSupported | Flag that enables activation workflow.
+If the value is True, the options - Change Plan & Unsubscribe are not available to the customer.
+Clicking Activate button on the landing page would place the subscription in PendingActivation status and doesn't activate the subscription yet.
+Publisher has the option to activate the subscription, change plan and unsubscribe.
+If the value is False, customer can activate, change plan and unsubscribe with any intervention required from the publisher.
+| IsEmailEnabledForPendingActivation | Flag to indicate if an email should be sent out to publisher when activation workflow is enabled.
 | SMTPFromEmail | From email address for the emails |
 | SMTPHost | SMTP server name |
 | SMTPPassword | Password in the credential to connect to the SMTP server |